Rakurai3E7/Rakurai3E7/README.md

 - *Language Learning Thursdays* (Learning other programming languages)
 - *Freeform Friday* (Anything else)

 I'm new to streaming as well, so I still have to adjust to streaming more often.
+Also, I'm considering doing some late night weekend streams when I feel like it?
+I'll see about it.

 ### Socials